'Organise' vt. - to give definite structure, arrange, put into working order...

 - The Rhododendrons are fighting with the Hebes for space and survival, and in the ensuing confusion the sneaky Pittosporums seem to be winning - when did they get so big and pushy?

-'Organise' does have some non-dictionary meanings, though, particularly in winter.
+'Organise' does have some specific meanings, particularly in winter.
 Organising the path edges means collecting all firewood edge-logs for burning in the house log-burner.
 Fair enough - the choice between a well-defined path edge and a warm house is an easy one.
+But then the path edges need to be redefined with smooth river stones, which have to be collected down at the river.
+This involves getting Non-gardening Partner organised with the car and the trailer - never easy in a winter weekend.

 Organising the seeds means hunting for all the badly labelled envelopes stuffed into drawers, shirt pockets, old bags and boxes - from which favourite tall white Cosmos and blue Nigella seeds might (hopefully) be extracted.
 Organising the roses means buying at least twelve new varieties (hee hee) which cannot technically be afforded.
 Oops...